Information on the Standard Visitor visa for family members attending graduation, international guests and students.

-If you enrol in one of our low residency courses which does not qualify for a student visa, you may be able to study overseas and apply for a visitor visa for when you need to make campus visits.
+If you enrol in one of our low residency courses which does not qualify for a Student visa, you're expected to primarily study overseas and apply for a visitor visa when you need to make campus visits, such as for residentials.

 Depending on your nationality and method of visitor visa application, you may choose to apply for a new visitor visa for each visit or you may choose to apply for a visitor visa that is longer in duration.
 It is possible to apply for a visitor visa for two years.